davidbanham/kube_maker/README.md

 ## Extension

 Kube Maker is really simple.
 It's just a makefile.
 Please, please customise it to your individual needs.
 That's the beauty of installing it as a submodule.
 You can do your own weird and wonderful things to it and you still have a good way of merging in upstream changes.
+Just hit that little fork button up there.

 Even if you don't want to customise it, please read all of it.
 The whole thing is like 180 lines.
 It'll take you 10 minutes and then you'll get it.
 Do it now.